Linden Observing Site

 The club holds regular observing nights for its members at the Linden Observatory site in the Blue Mountains.

-All visitors to the Linden site must arrive by sunset so that visitors can park safely and get an overview of the site while it is still light.
-On arrival, ask to see a committee member so that we know you are there.
-Visitors are requested to give a donation of $10 per person to the Linden Trust and WSAAG for the upkeep and improvement of the site.
+All visitors to the Linden site must arrive by sunset so that suitable parking can be arranged and enable you to get an overview of the site while it is still light.
+Visitors may be required to park off-site near the entry gate.
+On arrival, ask to see a committee member so that we know you have arrived.
+Please make sure that all car lights are disabled to limit excess light flooding the observing fields when you return to your vehicle or are leaving the site.

-We do not recommend children under the age of 12 be brought to the site.
+We do not allow children under the age of 12 to attend club functions at Linden.
+Obviously, this is a dark observing site that is used for astronomy purposes.
+Also, the observing fields can be littered with a variety of telescopes that are expensive, heavy and may have numerous cables that are linked to peripheral devices such as computers, cameras and power units that are potential trip hazards.
 There is no lighting and there are many rock outcrops and high escarpments that create fall risks for wandering kids.
-All children must be supervised vigilantly by their guardians while on site.
-For families with children we recommend Penrith Observatory .
+The combination of all these issues leads to serious safety concerns for all observers and especially young children.
+All children, regardless of age, must be supervised vigilantly by their guardians while on site.
+For families with children, we recommend Penrith Observatory at the Western Sydney University.

 If it is very cloudy, raining or windy, observing will likely be cancelled.
-If not sure, check with the committee before making the trip to Linden.
-Otherwise you may be disappointed if observing has been cancelled.
+If not sure, check with a WSAAG committee member before making the trip to Linden otherwise you may be disappointed if observing has been cancelled.
+In those circumstances where observing has not been cancelled we cannot guarantee good weather on the night or that observing will be possible.

 Beames' Observatory (Dome)